Baldur's Gate: Baldur's Gate III: The Black Hound

-Development on Baldur's Gate III: The Black Hound was cancelled in 2003 and the third game in the Dark Alliance series was also cancelled in 2004 when Black Isle Studios was closed in 2004 by parent company Interplay Entertainment Corp.
+Development on Baldur's Gate III: The Black Hound was cancelled in 2003 and the third game in the Dark Alliance series was also cancelled in 2004 when Black Isle Studios was closed in the same year by parent company Interplay Entertainment Corp.
 The engine for The Black Hound was re-purposed for the development of the similarly ill-fated Van Buren project, the working title for the eventual Fallout 3.
 The game was 75% finished before it was canceled.
-Its cancellation happened due to Interplay losing the right to publish Baldur's Gate games on the PC yet retaining the Baldur's Gate name for consoles, the result of this was Baldur's Gate: Dark Alliance II.
+Its cancellation happened due to Interplay losing the right to publish Baldur's Gate games on the PC yet retaining the Baldur's Gate name for consoles; the result of this was Baldur's Gate: Dark Alliance II.

 In an interview with Winterwind Productions, Black Hound developer Damien Foletto revealed the story and setting of the game, which would have been in the Dalelands.
 The player character would have been resting at their campsite when a woman chasing a Black Hound crashes in; she kills the hound, which dies on the player character 's lap.
 Accusing the player character of being in league with the dog, she is about to kill the player character as well, but the Riders of Archendale arrive and scare her off before questioning the player character.
 After a brief inquisition, the local magistrates tell the player character not to wander far because they may have more questions.
 The player's quest would involve finding out who the mad cleric was, what this has to do with them, why a black spirit hound follows them around, and why people can not leave the player character alone and do things for themselves instead.

-On December 2, 2008, Atari stated in a press conference that the Baldur's Gate series (among others) would be revisited after 2009.
+Atari stated in December 2008 in a press conference that the Baldur's Gate series (among others) would be revisited after 2009.
 As a personal side project, Sawyer continued work on The Black Hound as a module for Neverwinter Nights 2 for a time.

+Baldur's Gate 3 by Overhaul Games

+After finishing the Enhanced Editions of Baldur's Gate and Baldur's Gate II, Overhaul Games announced to develop Baldur's Gate 3 with funding from Kickstarter.
+The studio later clarified their Baldur's Gate game to be a separate game from The Black Hound.
+Game developer Trent Oster suggested Thay and Waterdeep as possible settings for the game.
+Beamdog began calling the game Baldur's Gate Next as a way to differentiate it from the Bhaalspawn Saga.

+Overhaul Games and Beamdog eventually lost the rights to develop further Baldur's Gate games and the license was later acquired by Larian Studios, the Belgian developer behind the Divinity: Original Sin series.
+Their project, Baldur's Gate 3, was unveiled in 2019 and released four years later.